Nauru: Official and widely spoken languages

 Indigenous Origins and Early Influences

 The island’s early inhabitants relied on oral storytelling to preserve their history.
 Family and tribal ties played a key role in maintaining these traditions.
-For example, matrilineal kinship groups ensured that knowledge was shared across generations3.
+For example, matrilineal kinship groups ensured that knowledge was shared across generations.

 Local terms and phrases from this era still survive today.
 Words like Ewa (meaning land) and Anigobwi (referring to family) reflect this enduring legacy.
 These elements highlight the deep connection between language and culture.